dietergeerts/fabricator/README.md

 handlebar helpers included: f-color-chip & f-color-chips

+TODO: Add jshint and jsrc files with gulp task to check javascript files!
+Maybe configurable by project?

 // ngAnnotate is lost >> We should make frameworks configurable and add steps for it!
 // Maybe with an own gulp task/file that we can use here?
 Through an export?